Ma-Ko-dev/100DaysOfCode/README.md

 - [Day 92](https://github.com/Ma-Ko-dev/MaCron) - Added some small changes like color theme persistence, tray icon tooltip and that the window comes back to the foreground after minimizing it to tray. ✔
 - [Day 93](https://github.com/Ma-Ko-dev/MaCron) - Fixed some bugs and added an Alert for when a Script produced an error, added more menu entries, the addDialog now remembers where he got a script the last time, scripts will now run once after they got added, logfile can be opened from MaCron via menu. ✔
 - [Day 94](https://github.com/Ma-Ko-dev/MaCron) - Added lots of small things, fixed some minor bugs and cleaned up the code a bit.
 Ready for release tomorrow! :D ✔
+- [Day 95](https://github.com/Ma-Ko-dev/MaCron) - MaCron got released.
+I fixed the last minor bugs and created a nice README for the repository.
+Feel free to follow the link to MaCron ✔